leflambeur/rkvst-docs/content/contributing/getting-started/pulling-and-building-rkvst-docs/index.md

 You can keep this running in the background while making any edits and the developer server should automatically pick up your changes for you.

 {{< note >}}
-The development server logs to stdout by default, you will need to keep the Terminal Session open while in use.
+**Note:** The development server logs to stdout by default, you will need to keep the Terminal Session open while in use.
 {{< /note>}}

 5. To stop the Doks Server use `ctrl+c` in the Terminal Session you started it in.